rhysforyou/Cucumber.novaextension/README.md

 🎈 Whether your extension covers the entirety of a language's syntax or a subset, it can be helpful to describe that for users:
 -->

-Cucumber currently supports the following features of Important Language:
+Cucumber currently supports the following features of Gherkin:

 - Features, Rules, Backgrounds, Examples, and Steps
 - Tags